GcSimo/unipd_lessons/guide/golang.md

 }
 ```

 The ``go`` keyword tell go runtime to spin off a green thread and run that function in the green thread.
-The ``main`` function is a go-routine as well, so the program abobe does not print anything because the ``main`` function (and the program itself) terminates before the ``func1`` function prints out the message.
+The ``main`` function is a goroutine as well, so the program abobe does not print anything because the ``main`` function (and the program itself) terminates before the ``func1`` function prints out the message.
 To print the message, you have to delay the main end with a statement ``time.Sleep(100*time.Millisecond)`` (only for demo purpose, not recommanded for managing concurrence).
 The runtime prefers executing the main function intead givin power to the other goroutines.

 ### Green Threads vs OS Threads
 Normally threads are derived from OS-threads, so they have individual function call stack and 1 MB of RAM dedicated.
 Creation and destruction of those is very expensive.
-In Go, the runtime has a scheduler that alternates the execution of various go-routines over the same thread creating a "virtual thread" called green thread.
-With this high level abstraction, go routines can start with a very small stack spaces and they are very cheap to create and destroy.
+In Go, the runtime has a scheduler that alternates the execution of various goroutines over the same thread creating a "virtual thread" called green thread.
+With this high level abstraction, goroutines can start with a very small stack spaces and they are very cheap to create and destroy.
 It is possible to run 100.000 threads over the same runtime in Go and it is impossible to do the same in another "unoptimized" programming language.

 ### Closures and race condition in anonymous functions
 ```go